Student Information

 I have flu symptoms — should I come to campus?

 No. You should limit your contact with others to contain the spread of germs.
 If you have any concerns about your health contact your local general practitioner or the Student Health Center at (256) 824-6775.
+You can message the nurse through your Charger Health Portal.
 For more information on the Student Health Center, visit their web site.

 What should I do if I become sick with flu symptoms?